epiviz/epiviz-website/tutorials/content/metaviz/spline.md

 ## Generating metavizR object to plot

-For plotting the data using Metaviz, we set the fit values as y-coordinates and timepoints as x-coordinates.
-We need to call 'toMRexperiment' with arguments for the sample and feature data, in this case timepoints and annotations, respectively.
+For plotting the data using Metaviz, we use the fit values as y-coordinates and timepoints as x-coordinates.
+We need to call 'ts2MRexperiment' with arguments for the sample and feature data, in this case timepoints and annotations, respectively.
+We also aggregate to the 'species' level.

 ```{r, eval=FALSE}
 feature_order2 <- c("Kingdom", "Phylum", "Class", "Order", "Family", "Genus", "Species")